sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="updateUserById"></a>
 # **updateUserById**
-> SendBirdUser updateUserById(userId, apiToken, updateUserByIdData)
+> SendBirdUser updateUserById(apiToken, userId, updateUserByIdData)

 Update a user